-Part 1-GST exemption reconciliation.
 Part 1, line 6 of both Parts 2 and 3, and line 4 of Schedule R-1 are used to allocate the decedent's GST exemption.
 This allocation is made by filing Form 706.
 Once made, the allocation is irrevocable.
 You are not required to allocate all of the decedent's GST exemption.
 However, the portion of the exemption that you do not allocate will be allocated by the IRS under the deemed allocation at death rules of section 2632(e).